mjmanley/PredictiveModeling/using_pm_service_dsx.md

    {: codeblock}

-   This command binds the Machine Learning service instance my_wml_free to the Bluemix application my_app1.
+   This command binds the Machine Learning service instance `my_wml_free` to the Bluemix application `my_app1`.

 ## Machine Learning credentials

-After you bind the Machine Learning service instance to your Bluemix application, the Machine Learning credentials are added to the VCAP_SERVICES environment variable:
+After you bind the Machine Learning service instance to your Bluemix application, the Machine Learning credentials are added to the `VCAP_SERVICES` environment variable:

 ```
     {